Skip to main content

 Here are some facts about variation groups.

-• Each variant in a variation group must be an orderable product.
+• Each variant in a variation group represents an orderable product.

-• While you can assign a variation group to only one base product, you can assign multiple variation groups to that base product; each variation group will have a single product image, but with as many swatches as accurately represent the products in the group.
+• While you assign a variation group to only one base product, you assign multiple variation groups to that base product.
+Each variation group has a single product image, but with as many swatches as accurately represent the products in the group.

-• They derive their inventory from the collection of SKUs associated with the group, yet can have their own SKU.
+• They derive their inventory from the collection of SKUs associated with the group yet possess their own SKU.

-• They are mutually exclusive from other product types (product set, bundle, base product, standard product) and can be a set or bundled product.
+• They’re mutually exclusive from other product types (product set, bundle, base product, standard product) and operate as a set or bundled product.

-• You can assign them to any category, just like other product types.
+• You assign them to any category, just like other product types.

-• You can assign promotions to them; they can have price adjustments through promotions.
+• You assign promotions to them.
+They have price adjustments through promotions.

-• You cannot assign prices to variation groups in Business Manager.
+• You don’t assign prices to variation groups in Business Manager.
 In this way, they are like product sets.

 A variation group can include only one value of a variation attribute.
 For example, it can include color: green or color: red, but not both.
 It can include multiple variation attributes and their values, such as color: green and size: small.

-After Brandon adds the size attribute, here are his sweatshirt variations.
+After you add the size attribute, here are your sweatshirt variations.

 Product ID